microsoft/vscode-eslint/README.md

   will validate files inside the server directory with the server directory as the current working directory.
 Same for files in the client directory.
 If the setting is omitted the working directory is the workspace folder.

   The setting also supports literals of the form `{ "directory": string, "changeProcessCWD": boolean }` as elements.
 Use this form if you want to instruct ESLint to change the current working directory of the ESLint validation process to the value of `directory` as well.
 This is for example necessary if ESLint is used to validate relative import statements like `import A from 'components/A';` which would otherwise be resolved to the workspace folder root.
+- `eslint.suppressCodeActionComment` - choose to either add the `eslint-disable` comment on the `sameLine` or `newLine`.
+- `eslint.showSuppressCodeAction` - show suppress lint rule in the quick fix menu.
+- `eslint.showDocumentationCodeAction` - show documentation for lint rule in the quick fix menu.

 ## Commands: